Mattinn/val-mynd/README.md

 #How to run

-1) Clone the projecyt to a repo on your machine
+1) Clone the project to a repo on your machine

 2) Deploy the project on a web server, like nodejs http-server: http://jasonwatmore.com/post/2016/06/22/nodejs-setup-simple-http-server-local-web-server